- Food and Cooking

-How to Defrost Food Safely So That No One Gets Sick
+How to Thaw Food So No One Gets Food Poisoning

 Growing up, I remember my parents and friends parents running packages of chicken under hot water, floating frozen pot roast in the sink, and throwing dishes of frozen food in the microwave to thaw.
 It wasn't until I began cooking for my own children that I wondered what the proper way to thaw frozen meats, veggies, and other food products really was.